Welcome, International Students!

+An international applicant is any applicant who is not a U.S. citizen or a permanent U.S. resident.
 If you are a U.S. citizen who currently lives outside the U.S., or if you are not a U.S. citizen but rather a permanent legal U.S. resident, you do not qualify as an international student.

 It is critical to assess the cost of attending Grace College before beginning the application process:

-Based on your acceptance to Grace College and academic credentials, including:
+Is based on your acceptance to Grace College and academic credentials, including:

 Applicants receive one of three decision letters: admit, deny or defer (for additional information).